 - Yellow Sticky Traps placed around vegetable crops will capture many adult flies before they can mate and lay eggs.

 - Heavy paper collars or other sturdy material may be placed around the base of transplants to prevent egg laying around stems.

 - Applying beneficial nematodes in seed furrows or as a top dressing around plants can be effective in getting rid of the larvae.

-- A pyrethrin drench is also an option, but should only be considered as a last resort.
+- Using a pyrethrin drench is also an effective option, but should only be considered as a last resort.

 - Roto-till under crop debris immediately after harvest to destroy overwintering sites.

 Use to attract and capture whiteflies, thrips, fungus gnats, flea beetles & more!

 These tiny, worm-like parasites hunt and destroy over 230 different pests.